Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 Some students do consider multiple loans for higher expenses.
 Our blog on education loans from two banks explores whether it's practical in India.

-Is a Loan Worth the Origination Fee?
-Here’s What Reddit Users Discuss
+Is a Loan Worth the Processing Fee?
+Real Concerns from Students

-Origination fees are deducted upfront, so you receive less money than the sanctioned amount but still repay interest on the full loan.
-For example, with a $10,000 loan and a 5% fee, you get $9,500 in hand but repay interest on the full $10,000.
-Unless the new loan’s APR (interest plus fees) is significantly lower than the current debt, it may not be worth it.
+Processing fees are deducted upfront, so you receive less than the sanctioned amount but still repay interest on the full loan.
+For example, with a ₹10 lakh loan and a 2% processing fee plus GST, you receive approximately ₹9.76 lakh in hand but repay interest on the full ₹10 lakh.
+Unless the new loan's APR (interest plus fees) is significantly lower than existing debt costs, it may not be worth switching.

 What Do We Infer?